rsdoiel/antenna/planet.md

 ---

-## 'Very weak' response from Iran to US strikes - Trump
+## As it happened: Iran, Israel agree to ceasefire - Trump

 date: 2025-06-23, from: RTÉ News

-Live coverage of developments in the Middle East as Iran responds to the US attack on its nuclear sites.
+Look back on live developments in the Middle East after Iran responded to the US attack on its nuclear sites.

 <br>